MianHassanSohail/SparkGamez/replit.md

-# Quantum Forge Games Website
+# Spark Games Website

 ## Overview

-This is a modern, interactive website for Quantum Forge Games, a game development company.
-The website serves as a corporate showcase featuring a futuristic cyberpunk aesthetic with glowing effects and smooth animations.
+This is a modern, interactive website for Spark Games, a game development company.
+The website serves as a corporate showcase featuring an energetic, vibrant aesthetic with electric yellow, cyan, and orange glowing effects and smooth animations.
 Built as a single-page application with multiple sections including home, about, games showcase, careers, and contact information.

 ## User Preferences